JaaiDead/JaaiDead/README.md

 - 👋 Hi, I’m @JaaiDead
 - 👀 I’m interested in codeing
 - 👀 I'm a Ethical Hacker
-- 🌱 I’m currently learning java , python
+- 🌱 I’m currently learning java , python .
-- 💞️ I’m looking to collaborate on plugins
+- 💞️ I’m looking to collaborate on plugins and mods
 - 📫 How to reach me Discord - Jaai#9049

 <!---